 Therefore we make do with what we have, which for most people is the bathroom scale.
 And even with its shortcomings, the scale is the best fat loss tool, and it has guided countless dieters to success.

-Feedback is very welcome, I’d love to hear your thoughts and about your experiences.
+Feedback is welcome, I’d love to hear your thoughts and about your experiences.
 Just use the comment form below, or send me an email.

 Thank you kindly for reading.